 According to research completed by the City of Bloomington Commission on Aging, within the years 2020 to 2040 the population of the Bloomington metro area age 55 and above will grow by 20%.
-The non-student adult population (25-54) will grow by 13%, and the youth population (0-20) by only 7%.
-(The population which corresponds most closely with college students, 20-25, was not included in this study.)
+The adult population (25-54) will grow by 13%, and the youth population (0-20) by only 7%.
+(The college age population, 20-25, was not included in this study.)
 The fastest growing group will need a community that prioritizes health care, supportive housing, and increased mobility services.

 One of the major pressure points of this population growth is the increased demand for housing.
 Currently, there is a greater demand for housing than the market has supplied.
 Much of this demand appears to be driven by IU students.
 This has priced housing rents and home sale prices out of the affordable range for many Bloomington households.
 It will be important for Bloomington to provide opportunities and locations for a growing student housing demand while ensuring there is a full mix of housing choices and price points for the balance of Bloomington households.